KPRoche/quantum-raspberry-tie/README.md

 This code is originally designed to run on a Raspberry Pi 3 or later with the SenseHat installed. _Note: Release 6 has only been tested on a Raspberry 4_.
 The 8x8 array on the SenseHat is used to display the results.
-Alternatively, if no SenseHat is detected, it will attempt to launch and use the display on a SenseHat emulator session instead. _Note that emulator display executable does not work on all processors in all flavors of Linux_
+Alternatively, if no SenseHat is detected, it will attempt to launch and use the display on a SenseHat emulator session instead. _Note that emulator display executable does not work on all processors in all flavors of Linux_.
+A new SVG rendering function offers an alternative to that executable.

 If the Pi is held on edge, the accelerometer is used to determine which edge is "up" and orients the qubit display accordingly (default is "up" equals towards the HDMI and USB power in ports).
 This version asseses the QASM program being loaded and selects either a 5-qubit or 16-qubit display accordingly.
 The default is to load and run a 5-qubit random number-generating program.
 ### Display modes
 The output of running the quantum circuit is represented as a series of colored pixel blocks on the 8x8 matrix.
 A blue block indicates a measured "1" and a red block a measured "0".
 If the circuit uses/measures fewer qubits than the display can represent, unmeasured qubits are represented as a dimmer purple/lavendar color.
-(The assorted pixel block patterns actually correspond to various qubit arrangements on the physical processors during the history of their development; they don't map the actual connectivity of the backend/simulator used to run the quantum circut.)
+(The assorted pixel block patterns actually correspond to various qubit arrangements on the physical processors during the history of their development; they don't map the actual connectivity of the backend/simulator used to run the quantum circuit.)
+An svg vector rendering of the array is also created and written to a folder that can be displayed via browser.
+This offers a view of the qubit display without requiring the sense-emu executable or a physical LED display, and will also work if accessed remotely.

 #### 5-qubit displays
 **Bowtie**